Do these vested interests renew the call for Greater Bangladesh by opposing NRC, CAB

 Sheikh Mujibur Rahman in his book, Eastern Pakistan: Its Population and Economics, said, "because Eastern Pakistan must have sufficient land for its expansion and because Assam has abundant forests and mineral resources, coal, petroleum etc., Eastern Pakistan must include Assam to be financially and economically strong".

 Former Governor of Assam, S K Sinha had said that secular parties and the minorities do not see any danger from illegal migration.
-They believe that most of the so called illegal migrants are Bengali speaking Indian Muslims and this issue has been unnecessarily blown out of proportion.
+They believe that most of the so-called illegal migrants are Bengali speaking Indian Muslims and this issue has been unnecessarily blown out of proportion.
 They fear that in the garb of deporting foreigners, Indian Muslims will be harassed.

 Over the years political parties have completely neglected this issue.
 It has become a ticking time bomb and if one sees the emergence of the Harkat-ul-Jihad Islami in India, it is clear that the outfit was able to position itself with the help of these illegal immigrants.
 The incident at Burdwan was yet another reminder of this.
 Bombs were being prepared in West Bengal with the help of such people who were to ferry it across and carry out a series of blasts.